QUICK LINKS

 TOUR HIGHLIGHTS

-• Special Places – Pieve, a small town overlooking Lago di Garda (Garda Lake) – specatular views.
+• Special Places – Pieve, a small town overlooking Lago di Garda (Garda Lake) – spectacular views.
 The road up is magic

-• Lunch at a high Dolomite Mountain Hut (via 5 minute cable car ride) with unforgetable panoramic views of the Dolomites
+• Lunch at a high Dolomite Mountain Hut (via 5-minute cable car ride) with unforgettable panoramic views of the Dolomites

 • A snack on top of one of the highest cable cars in Switzerland with panoramic views of St Moritz and surrounding area